Class CNodeCollection#

 • ssName[in] Name of the node to insert.
 Will be ignored for an array collection.
 The name must adhere to the key names defined by the TOML specification.
 Defining the key multiple times is not allowed.
 Quotation of key names is done automatically; the parser decides itself whether the key is bare-key, a literal key or a quoted key.

-• anyValue[in] The value of the node, being either an integer, floating point number, boolean value or a string.
+• anyValue[in] The value of the node, being either an integer, floating point number, virtual bool value or a string.
 Conversion is automatically done to int64, double float, bool or u8string.

 Returns: